Then try some of our extra-fiendish puzzles.

 There are automatic pencilmarks that appear if you check the Pencilmarks box.
 These update by themselves as you solve particular cells and cannot be edited manually.

-If you prefer to enter your own pencilmarks, up to six numbers can be entered in each cell.
+If you prefer to enter your own pencilmarks, up to six digits can be entered in each cell.
+You can add symbols too, such as question marks.

 To save any position, right-click on Permalink under the grid, and click Add To Favorites or Bookmark This Link.
 The position is saved as 81 digits at the end of the URL string, with hyphens used for empty cells.